A recipe for soft, rich chocolate chip brioche buns with a light and fluffy texture. The perfect addition to any special breakfast or brunch

+- Easier than other fancy breads!
 I once spent about a year trying to master croissants so that I could make pan au chocolate, or chocolate filled pastries.
 Let me tell you, those are hard to make and mine were never that great.
-Lucky for me, I discovered how much easier it is to make brioche, which taste totally different but still feels fancy.
+Lucky for me, I discovered how much easier it is to make brioche, which tastes totally different but still feels fancy.
 Adding chocolate chips just made good sense.

+- It’s soft, sweet, and delicious.
 Brioche is a French bread that is enriched with sugar, eggs, and milk.
 This makes it softer, richer, and sweeter than your average bread recipe.
-It also makes it a little tiny bit harder to work with.
-It rises a little slower and can be very sticky.
-But don’t let that scare you!

 - Sparkling sugar or pearl sugar.
 This is optional, but gives a little extra sweetness and crunch to the buns, and gives a hint that they are going to be more a dessert than a bread.